 - Nuts - I like a blend of pistachios and walnuts, heavy on the pistachios.
 But you can also use cashews, almonds and pecans.

-- Granulated sugar - Sweetens the nut filling in the baklava layers.
-Don't use brown sugar, otherwise it'll add too much moisture and could make your baklava soggy.
+- Granulated sugar - Don't use brown sugar, otherwise it'll add too much moisture and could make your baklava soggy.

-- Ground cinnamon - Just a little bit adds a warm flavor.
-Feel free to add other spices like nutmeg, cloves and cardamom.
+- Ground cinnamon - Feel free to add other spices like nutmeg, cloves and cardamom.

-- Vegan butter - Brushed between each phyllo layer so they become crispy in the oven.
-I've heard some people use olive oil instead with success, but I like the flavor and browning color effect of vegan butter.
+- Vegan butter - I've heard some people use olive oil instead with success, but I like the flavor and browning color effect of vegan butter.

 Maple & Rose Syrup

-- Granulated sugar - Simmered with the water to form a sweet and sticky simple syrup.
-You could substitute all the simple syrup with maple syrup.
-You could use brown sugar to make simple syrup, but don't use powder sugar, because the added cornstarch can make the syrup cloudy, affecting the look of your baklava masterpiece.
+- Granulated sugar - You could substitute all the simple syrup with maple syrup.
+You could also swap in brown sugar to make simple syrup, but don't use powder sugar, because the added cornstarch can make the syrup cloudy, affecting the look of your baklava masterpiece.

 - Maple syrup - Replaces the honey to sweeten the syrup; you can also use agave nectar, corn syrup, or make more simple syrup.